tesa1/ucsc_crispr_guides/README.md

-# Designing guides for a CRISPR-Cas9 experiment to knockout CTCF sites
+# Designing guides for a CRISPR-Cas9 experiment to knockout CTCF sites (including control guides)

 This is a manual of how to use publically available tools to obtain previously identified guides and parse for those that should work.